engity-com/bifroest/docs/community/contributing.md

 ---
 # Contributing Guidelines

 Contributions are welcome via [GitHub Pull Requests](https://docs.github.com/articles/about-pull-requests) ("PR").
-This document outlines the process to help get your contribution accepted.
+This document outlines the process to help you get your contribution accepted.

-Any kind of contribution is welcome, from new features to bug fixes to documentation improvements.
+Any kind of contribution is welcome, from adding new features or bug fixes to improving the documentation.
 However, [Engity](https://engity.com) will review the proposals and perform a triage over them.
 By doing so, we will ensure that the most valuable contributions for the community will be implemented in due time.

 ## How to Contribute